azharrifqi/DIY_RAG/README.md

 ## 4. How to Run

+- Install all packages or libraries needed
-`pip install -r requirements. txt`
+`pip install -r requirements.txt`

+- Run code
 `streamlit run demo_1.py`